Marquette.edu // Trinity Fellows //

 In the near term, I look forward to contributing my qualifications to a program development or program officer position with a leading human and economic development organization working in the developing countries of Asia and sub-Saharan Africa.
 The most likely place for me to do this is Washington, DC.
 In the long term, I hope to take a leadership role in leveraging the resources of the Minneapolis/St. Paul community to address related international issues.

-Spend manager, Sourcing and Category Management at Accenture, Greater Chicago Area.
+Senior Manager, Sourcing and Procurement at Accenture, Greater Chicago Area.

 Carole Ferrara, Director